KitronikLtd/pxt-kitronik-lab-bit/Tutorial_C_Colour_a_rainbow.md

 Let's ``|Download|`` the code and see the rainbow colours move.

 ### Colour a rainbow tutorial complete @unplugged
-Great job, you have succeeded in setting the ZIP LED's to different colours and make them switch positions.
-You can take this code change the pause time to change the speed, or make the rotation by 1 to another number.
+Great job, you have succeeded in setting the ZIP LEDs to different colours and make them switch positions.
+You can take this code and change the pause time to change the speed, or change the rotation by 1 to another number.
 This tutorial has been completed, however there are still loads of project that could be created.
-If you wish to know more on the Kitronik LAB:bit visit:
+If you wish to know more about the Kitronik LAB:bit visit:
 http://www.kitronik.co.uk/56101